naveentnj/naveentnj/README.md

 # Hello People, it's me Naveen

-## I'm a Passionate Engineer Exploring with Curiousity!
+## I'm a Passionate Student Exploring Engineering with Curiousity!

 - 📚 In the learning curve of life.
 - 🌾 Exploring World of Oppurtunities to Create Better Future in the World with technology